Zerxis6543/HyprFm/README.md

 # HyprFM Framework

 HyprFM is a next-generation FiveM roleplay framework built on the **Sovereign State** pattern.
-Unlike traditional frameworks that rely on standard SQL databases and heavy main-thread processing, HyprFM offloads game state to **SpacetimeDB**, allowing for sub-millisecond execution (approx. 0.14ms for complex inventory interactions) and a highly scalable backend.
+Unlike traditional frameworks that rely on standard SQL databases and heavy main-thread processing, HyprFM offloads game state to **SpacetimeDB**, allowing for sub-millisecond execution and a highly scalable backend.

 ## 🏗 Architecture